 - 1/2 teaspoon dried thyme

 - 2 cups champagne or other sparkling wine

 - 1 cup condensed beef consomme, undiluted

 - 1 tablespoon all-purpose flour

-- 3. For gravy, strain drippings into a small bowl.
+- 4. Meanwhile, strain pan juices into a bowl.
 In a small saucepan, melt butter.
-Stir in flour until smooth; gradually add drippings.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Stir in flour until smooth; gradually add strained juices.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Serve with turkey.
-Yield: 14 servings (1-2/3 cups gravy).
+Yield: 16 servings (1-2/3 cups gravy).

 8 ounces cooked turkey and 1-1/2 tablespoons gravy: 518 calories, 25g fat (9g saturated fat), 224mg cholesterol, 522mg sodium, 3g carbohydrate (1g sugars, 1g fiber), 64g protein.